ianpartridge/stacks/incubator/kitura/README.md

 # Kitura Stack

-The Kitura stack is designed to provide a foundation for building and running Kitura applications in Appsody.

-This stack is based on the `Swift 5.0` runtime and allows you to develop new or existing Swift applications using Appsody.
+The [Kitura](https://kitura.io) stack extends the [Swift stack](../swift/README.md).
+Kitura is an open source web framework for server-side Swift that can be used to build web applications and REST APIs, with full support for databases, WebSockets, OpenAPI and much more.

 ## Templates

 Templates are used to create your local project and start your development.
 When initializing your project you will be provided with the default template project.
-This template provides a simple application that prints "Hello World".
+This template provides a simple application that hosts the Kitura landing page!

 ## Getting Started for a new Project